rharinath26/nhanes-diabetes-hypertension-analysis/eda_summary.md

 ### Key Signals and Insights (with Visual References)

 1. **Ethnic disparities in diabetes prevalence** seem to exist.
 Non-Hispanic Black adults report diabetes at 12.4% while other groups cluster between ~7% and ~10%.
-These gaps are visible in the race-specific bar charts (`visualizations/1_disease_prevalence_by_race.png`) and all the race-stratified panels (`visualizations/7_bmi_by_race_diabetes.png`, `visualizations/8_age_stratified_by_race.png`, `visualizations/9_risk_factors_by_race.png`).
+These gaps are visible in the race-specific bar charts (`visualizations/1_disease_prevalence_by_race.png`) and all the race-stratified panels (`visualizations/7a_bmi_by_race_diabetes.png`, `visualizations/8_age_stratified_by_race.png`, `visualizations/9a_diabetes_risk_factors_by_race.png`).

 2. **Hypertension disparities are even larger**: Non-Hispanic Black participants report hypertension at 44.3%, ahead of other groups by 8%–20%.
-See the hypertension bars in `visualizations/1_disease_prevalence_by_race.png` and `visualizations/8_age_stratified_by_race.png`.
+See the hypertension bars in `visualizations/1_disease_prevalence_by_race.png` and `visualizations/8_age_stratified_by_race.png`. d

-3. **BMI is a strong predictor of diabetes risk**: Average BMI is significantly greater for diabetics than non-diabetics (33.0 kg/m²  vs. 26.4 kg/m² on average).
-The BMI distribution plots (`visualizations/3_bmi_by_diabetes.png`) and the race-by-BMI boxplots (`visualizations/7_bmi_by_race_diabetes.png`) highlight this pattern.
+3. **BMI is a strong predictor of diabetes and hypertension risk**: Average BMI is significantly greater for diabetics than non-diabetics (33.0 kg/m²  vs. 26.4 kg/m² on average).
+The BMI distribution plots (`visualizations/3a_bmi_by_diabetes.png`, `visualizations/3b_bmi_by_hypertension.png`) and the race-by-BMI boxplots (`visualizations/7a_bmi_by_race_diabetes.png`, `visualizations/7a_bmi_by_race_hypertension.png`) highlight this pattern.

 4. **Age is a strong predictor of diabetes and hypertension risk**: Mean age 63.1 years among diabetics vs. 35.9 years among non-diabetics.
 The prevalence curves in `visualizations/4_age_trends.png` show diabetes and hypertension rising sharply with age.

-5. **Physical activity findings require caution**: Higher reported activity is associated with higher diabetes prevalence, likely reflecting reverse causality or confounding.
-This is shown in `visualizations/6_lifestyle_factors.png` and `visualizations/9_risk_factors_by_race.png`.
+5. **Physical activity findings require caution**: Higher reported activity is associated with higher diabetes and hypertension prevalence, likely reflecting reverse causality or confounding.
+This is shown in `visualizations/6_lifestyle_factors.png`, `visualizations/9a_diabetes_risk_factors_by_race.png`, and `visualizations/9b_hypertension_risk_factors_by_race.png`.

-6. **Smoking is a clear intervention target**: Diabetes prevalence is 17.4% among ever-smokers versus 11.1% among never-smokers.
+6. **Smoking is a clear intervention target**: Diabetes and hypertension prevalence is significantly greater among ever-smokers compared to never-smokers.
 See the smoking panels in `visualizations/6_lifestyle_factors.png`.

-7. **Race-stratified lifestyle patterns**: Plots in `visualizations/9_risk_factors_by_race.png` and `visualizations/9b_hypertension_risk_factors_by_race.png` show that ever-smokers have consistently higher diabetes and hypertension rates.
+7. **Race-stratified lifestyle patterns**: Plots in `visualizations/9a_diabetes_risk_factors_by_race.png` and `visualizations/9b_hypertension_risk_factors_by_race.png` show that ever-smokers have consistently higher diabetes and hypertension rates.
 Obesity also dramatically amplifies diabetes risk in every race (with Non-Hispanic Black obese participants exceeding 20%).
 There does not appear to be a clear trend for neither physical activity nor income vs diabetes or hypertension rate when analyzing different races.
 Non-Hispanic Black people tend to have the higheest rates of diabetes and hypertension across all these categories overall.

 8. **Dietary patterns show nuanced associations**—decile plots reveal a U-shaped relationship between calories and diabetes prevalence (lowest risk around 1,500–2,500 kcal/day) and a steady upward trend in hypertension prevalence as sodium intake increases (rising from ~28% in the lowest decile to >32% in the highest).
 See `visualizations/10_dietary_risk_patterns.png` for the decile trends.